-ECTs are also expected to observe experienced teachers at WSFC as part of the training programme.
-ECTs will also have the opportunity to complete 10 days of observation in a secondary school (SJJ to coordinate).
+ECTs are also expected to observe experienced teachers at Worcester Sixth Form College as part of the training programme.
+ECTs will also have the opportunity to complete 10 days of observation in a secondary school.

 Timetable Year 2 (5% reduced timetable)